Open Bible Data Home About News OET Key

 הַמְּשֻׁחִ֑ים אֲשֶׁר־מִלֵּ֥א יָדָ֖ם

-These clauses give further information about the priests.
-It is not making a distinction between the priests and the ones who were anointed or whose hand he filled.
-If it would be helpful in your language, you could make the relationship between these phrases clearer.
-Alternate translation: “that is, the ones who were anointed and whose hand he filled”
+The expressions the ones who were anointed and whose hand he filled are describing the same priests, not distinguishing between different priests.
+They are not making a distinction between the priests and the ones who were anointed or whose hand he filled.
+If it would be helpful in your language, you could make this relationship between these phrases clearer.
+Alternate translation: [that is, the ones who were anointed and whose hand he filled]

 Note 3 topic: figures-of-speech / activepassive